 Outside areas and boundaries

-Repair category:
+Repair category: 1

 Notes: There are trees located within close proximity.
-General advice suggest that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.
+General advice suggests that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.

 Ceilings

 Repair category:

-Notes: No significant defects evident.
+Notes: Plaster cracking noted to sections of ceiling linings.